wumm-project/wumm-project.github.io/SIM.md

 The call is open since 14 Nov 2019, the deadline is 26 Febr 2020, so it is very sportive to compile an application in the remaining time.

-We have to identify
+We identified

 * The __Applicant/coordinator__: a participating organisation that submits the project proposal on behalf of all the partners.
 The coordinator has the full responsibility to ensure that the project is implemented in accordance with the agreement.
-  * I discussed earlier with our local authorities that the Leipzig University can serve as coordinator.
+  * The Leipzig University serves as coordinator (main coordination by Prof. Thomas Neumuth, support by Prof. Hans-Gert Gräbe).
 * __Full partners__ are those participating organisations which contribute
   actively to the achievement of the Knowledge Alliance's objectives.
 Each full partner must sign a mandate to confer to the coordinating organisation the responsibility of acting as main beneficiary and act in his name during the implementation of the project.
-If relevant, the same applies for partners from Partner Countries.
+The same applies for partners from Partner Countries.
+  * See the above listing.
+  * Open problems: PICs for the partners from Partner Countries, at least one more industrial partner from the Programme Countries.
 * __Associated partners__ (optional): Knowledge Alliances can involve
   associated partners who contribute to the implementation of specific project tasks/activities or support the dissemination and sustainability of the